mitsuki31/lsfnd/README.md

 Returns a promise that resolves to an array of string containing the entries result.
-It can be `null` if an error occurred while listing a directory, or returns a promise with an empty array if any files and directories doesn't match with the specified filter options.
+It can be `null` if an error occurred while listing a directory, or returns a promise with an empty array if any directories doesn't match with the specified filter options.

 <details>
 <summary>Example Usage (CJS)</summary>